http://mic.as.miami.edu

 Departmental Honors

-Students that wish to gain a deeper understanding of Microbiology and Immunology can choose to write a thesis.
-The following program constitutes receiving Departmental Honors in Microbiology and Immunology.
+Students that wish to gain a deeper understanding of Microbiology and Immunology can choose to write a thesis, which is due during their final semester.
+The following items constitute receiving Departmental Honors in Microbiology and Immunology.

 Major in Microbiology and Immunology (Pre-Medical, Graduate, Pre-Dental, Pre-Optometry, Pre-Veterinary...)